How to choose the right rug for your space

 03| STYLE

-Now to the fun part - aesthetics!
+Now that you have the background as to what size and material you are looking for its time for the fun part - aesthetics!
 This is where colour and pattern come into play and can be either a complimentary backdrop to a room, or where you begin designing the space from.
-We are drawn to the earthy qualities of a jute rug which provides a neutral, yet textural base and we also love a transitional/vintage style rug to bring pattern into the room.
+We are drawn to the earthy qualities of a jute or sisal rug which provides a neutral, yet textural base and we also love a transitional/vintage style rug to bring pattern into the room.
 Jute rugs can always be layered beautifully with a patterned rug overtop to get the best of both worlds!

 Designer living room vibes achieved through this